Letters sent through snail mail are the classic way to get in touch with and acknowledge donors.

 You can include the pertinent information (read more here) at the bottom of the acknowledgement, after the main body.

 Donors use tax receipts to claim deductions on their tax returns.
-As long as the above information is included somewhere in an email or letter, they can use it as proof of the donation.
+As long as the required information is included somewhere in an email or letter, they can use it as proof of the donation.

 Combining donor acknowledgements and tax receipts makes life a little easier for you and your donors.